AI Workshop: learn to build apps with AI →

 Git: Initialize a repository

-Once Git is installed on your system, you are able to access it using the command line by typing git.
+Once Git is installed on your system, you can access it using the command line by typing git.

 Initializing a repository